North Carolina Accounting Schools

 AACSB Accredited Accounting Programs in North Carolina

-The Association to Advance Collegiate Schools of Business is a globally recognized organization that provides accreditation for undergraduate and graduate accounting programs.
-Only 180 accounting programs are currently accredited and have been found to meet the rigorous standards established by the AACSB.
-The following accounting programs in North Carolina have been accredited by the AACSB:
+The Association to Advance Collegiate Schools of Business (AACSB International) is a globally-recognized organization that provides accreditation for undergraduate and graduate accounting programs.
+While over 800 business schools have been accredited by the AACSB, only 186 institutions hold AACSB accreditation for their accounting programs, having been found to meet the rigorous standards established by the AACSB.6 The following accounting programs in North Carolina have been accredited by the AACSB:

-North Carolina A & T State University (School of Business and Economics)
+- North Carolina A&T State University (College of Business and Economics)

 Highest First-Time CPA Exam Pass Rate with a Bachelor’s Degree

 Each year, the National Association of State Boards of Accountancy (NASBA) releases a report including data on candidate performance on the Uniform CPA Exam.7 The following schools had the highest first-time CPA exam pass rates in North Carolina in 2015 for candidates with a bachelor’s degree, with the overall average pass rate for North Carolina being 59.0%: